svmiller/posc1020/course-materials.md

 Frieden, Jeffry A, David A. Lake and Kenneth A. Schultz (2016). [*World Politics: Interests, Interactions, Institutions*](https://www.amazon.com/World-Politics-Interests-Interactions-Institutions/dp/0393938093).
 3rd Edition.
 New York, NY: W.W.
 Norton and Company.

+### A Comment on the Required Reading

+For what it is worth, I intend to teach around this book this semester.
+It is surprisingly difficult for instructors to teach an introductory class to an entire subfield in political science without a textbook that can easily synthesize volumes of information in a manner comprehensible to a student audience for whom this might be their first college class (let alone their first political science class).
+I assign this particular textbook because I think it the best on the market.
+If it did not exist, I would feel compelled to write it myself.
+However, I understand the nature of the pandemic is leading students to evaluate how to cut important costs.
+So, I intend to teach this class with some grace around actually obtaining the book itself.
+Students should explore their options on [eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=frieden+world+politics&_sacat=0) and [Amazon](https://www.amazon.com/s?k=frieden+world+politics&ref=nb_sb_noss_2).
+For what it is worth, I assigned the third edition of the textbook thinking it would be cheaper to obtain secondhand than the more current fourth edition.
+Yet, I have seen used versions of the fourth edition for purchase that are cheaper than the third edition.
+If it is cheaper, students should consider the fourth edition.
+The structure of the book is almost identical across editions even as the fourth edition is more current.
+Students should be able to follow along just fine with it.

 <!--

 ## Short Paper Instructions